themorlan/openREM/docs/upgrade_previous_0.10.0.rst

     :align: center
     :alt: 0.10 upgrade panel before log in

-With RabbitMQ, Celery and the web server running, log in as an administrator to start the migration process.
+Log in as an administrator to start the migration process.
 If you have a large number of studies in your database this can take some time.
 A large database (several hundred studies) on slow disks might take a day or two, on faster disks or with a smaller database it could take from a few minutes to an hour or so.
 You will be able to monitor the progress on the home page as seen in the figure at the bottom of this page.